History of Bill Cosby in Timeline

 In 1998, Cosby was present for the lighting of the Jell-O brand's first billboard in New York's Times Square.

-1999: Created Little Bill
+1999: Creation of Little Bill

 In 1999, Bill Cosby created and produced the animated children's program Little Bill.

-January 28, 2000: Alleged incident with Lachele Covington
+January 28, 2000: Alleged Incident with Lachele Covington

 February 1, 2000: Lachele Covington Files Criminal Complaint